SAP-archive/teched2020-developer-keynote/README.md

 ### Docker

 If you want to try out the local Docker and Kyma runtime based aspects, you'll need Docker on your machine.
+Not just the `docker` client, but the Docker engine.
 Install it by following the [Get Docker](https://docs.docker.com/get-docker/) instructions for your platform.

+Alternatively, you can use the [GitHub Actions](https://github.com/features/actions) based facility we've [provided](.github/workflows/) to perform the Docker engine specific parts (building images).
+This is particularly relevant if you choose to use the App Studio as your [development environment](#a-development-environment).
+See the [App Studio setup instructions](usingappstudio/) for more details.

 ## Download and installation